 Self-consistent

-gravitational constants are complete sets of
+gravitational constants are complete sets of fundamental constants,

-because in the weak field equations of general relativity are simplified into
+weak field equations of general relativity are simplified into equations of gravitoelectromagnetism, similar in form to

-of gravitation [1] turn into equations of Lorentz-invariant theory of gravitation
+Maxwell's Equations.
+Similarly, in the weak field approximation equations of covariant theory of gravitation [1] turn into equations of Lorentz-invariant theory of gravitation

 (LITG).
 LITG equations are Maxwell-like